best things to do in san francisco

 They are:

-• The new California Academy of Sciences which includes an aquarium, planetarium, and rain forest.
-Prices have now climbed to $29.95 admission with a $5 surcharge during peak periods.
+- The newish 400,000 sf California Academy of Sciences which includes an aquarium, planetarium, and rain forest.
+Prices have now climbed to $34.95 admission.
 Check the link above for a few free days/year though the line is probably unbelieveably long.

 Swing Dancing in the Park